 With an average temperature of 80°F, the gorgeous year-round summer climate is what everyone loves about Puerto Rico.
 Peak travel season is December to April – mostly because it’s cold in the USA!
 Joel from Comfort Inn told me that it is the rainy season when I come in early December.
 It will probably rain every day, but only for an hour or two.
 The temp will still be warm and perfect.
 Come for the low season from May to November, but be aware that it is also hurricane season.
 Pack light and loose cotton clothing for the tropical weather, along with a sweater for cool evenings, beach wear, and informal dress ware.

-4. What is there to do in Puerto Rico besides the beautiful beach?
+What is there to do in Puerto Rico Besides go to the Beach?

 Disclosure: I have received a complimentary stay at Choice Hotels and am being paid to review my stay at Comfort Inn San Juan.
 Flights and activities are also covered.
 Despite this, all opinions are my own.